-Graduates from this program receive a degree in Education with a focus on elementary education, special education, or technology.
-Students may also add teacher certification (education minor) to specific academic majors (e.g. Math, History, Kinesiology, Music, English, Science).
-Every educator candidate must complete a bachelor's degree in education or an academic major as well as the Professional Development sequence of educator preparation courses.
-Huston-Tillotson University is accredited by the Texas Education Agency State Board for Educator Certification to prepare candidates for teacher certification in the following areas:
+Graduates from this program receive a degree in education with a focus on elementary education, special education, or technology.
+Students may also add teacher certification (education minor) to specific academic majors (i.e., math, history, kinesiology, music, English, science, etc.).
+Every educator candidate must complete a bachelor's degree in education or an academic major as well as the professional development sequence of educator preparation courses.
+Huston-Tillotson University is accredited by the Texas Education Agency (TEA) State Board for Educator Certification to prepare candidates for teacher certification in the following areas: